codeforpdx/open-data-streams/README.md

 + Heroku
 + Docker-compose

-## Steps for local development (for Linux; using other plaforms might require a different setup for Git or Docker-compose):
+## Steps for local development (for Linux; using other plaforms might require a different setup process for Git or Docker-compose):
 1. Install Git and brush up on how to use it if you're not familiar.
 A good intro is here: https://guides.github.com/introduction/git-handbook/#basic-git
 2. Clone this repository: `git clone https://github.com/AustenHolmberg/opendatapdx.git`
 3. Change to the directory: `cd opendatapdx`